Edexcel Maths Calculus Revision Notes

 Describe and explain the process of differentiation and its applications.
 [6 marks]

-Define differentiation, explain how to find derivatives, and provide examples of applications such as velocity and optimization.
+Define differentiation, explain the process, provide examples of applications such as finding slopes and rates of change.

 Explain how the Fundamental Theorem of Calculus connects differentiation and integration.
 [4 marks]

-State the theorem, explain its components, and illustrate with an example.
+State the theorem, explain its significance, and provide an example of its application.

-What is meant by a limit in calculus?
+What is meant by a critical point in calculus?
 [2 marks]

 Practice Quiz